-For those who may have missed the large banner on the front page, JoCo Cruise Crazy 4 is a six night Western Caribbean cruise on Royal Caribbean’s Independence of the Seas, with music, comedy and performances from Jonathan Coulton and friends.
-It departs from Fort Lauderdale, FL on February 23, 2014 and returns March 1, 2014, with ports of call at George Town (Grand Cayman), Falmouth (Jamaica), and Labadee (Royal Caribbean’s resort area on Haiti).
+JoCo Cruise Crazy 5 is an eight night Eastern Caribbean cruise on Royal Caribbean’s Independence of the Seas, with music, comedy, and other performances from Jonathan Coulton and friends.
+Since the first JCCC in 2011, it’s become a popular vacation choice for tabletop gamers, technophiles, and creative-minded people of all stripes.
+It departs from Fort Lauderdale, FL on January 31, 2015 and returns February 8, 2015, with ports of call at Philipsburg (St. Maarten), Basseterre (St. Kitts), San Juan (Puerto Rico) and Labadee (Royal Caribbean’s resort area on Haiti).

 Yep.
-Nothing significant has changed in the world of cruising since last year: for North American passengers there’s no other cruise destination that comes close to the Caribbean’s affordability and overall value.
+Nothing significant has changed in the world of cruising since we held this first-of-its-kind event in 2011: for North American passengers there’s no other cruise destination that comes close to the Caribbean’s affordability, overall value, and FUN QUOTIENT.

-Pretty much just the ship’s name and crew are different.
-The Independence otherwise shares a nearly identical deck plan to the Freedom.
-For those who weren’t on JCCC4, the appeal of Royal Caribbean’s Freedom-class ships to JCCC at this stage is:
+It’s the same ship we were on for JCCC4, and has a nearly identical deck plan to the Freedom of the Seas (JCCC3′s ship).
+For those who weren’t on either JCCC4 or JCCC3, the appeal of Royal Caribbean’s Freedom-class ships to JCCC at this stage is:

-- Lots of venue choices for JCCC Official and Unofficial events
+- Lots of venue choices for JCCC Official and Unofficial (“Shadow Cruise”) events

-- Lots of room for gaming and gathering (an entire Conference Center!)
+- Lots of room for gaming and gathering—an entire 4,000 square foot Conference Center!

 - The ship in general is relatively new compared to other hardware in the industry, and has more activities.
-And although there will be a lot of total passengers on the ship (probably around 4,200, of which JCCC4 should represent roughly 20%), it’s so thoughtfully designed that it never feels crowded (with the possibile exception of sailaway, when most people choose to be on the upper decks to watch the land go bye-bye.)
+And although there will be a lot of total passengers on the ship (as many as 4,200, of which JCCC5 would represent around 25%), it’s so thoughtfully designed that it never feels crowded (with the possible exception of sailaway, when most people choose to be on the upper decks to watch the land go bye-bye).

-- Adequate dining room space accommodate our entire group at the same dinner seating
+- Adequate dining room space to accommodate our entire group at the same dinner seating

-- Other passengers are relatively close to our age bracket compared to comparably-priced cruise lines
+- Other passengers are relatively close to our age bracket compared to some other cruise lines

-- Royal Caribbean’s ships have more activities for kids
+- Royal Caribbean’s ships have plenty of activities for kids

 - An ice rink and surfing simulator.
 I mean, c’mon!

-Performers, concerts, and shipboard events will be announced on the Entertainment page as we secure them.
+Performers, concerts, and shipboard events will be announced on the Entertainment page in the coming weeks/months.
 Purchasing your cruise on jococruisecrazy.com guarantees you a seat for all of the Main Concerts, and admission to all other official events and gatherings.
-You’ll be given a (very spiffy) badge and lanyard that will identify you as a JCCC4 attendee, which will be required for admittance to the exclusive JCCC4 events.
-If you do not purchase your cruise directly through JoCo Cruise Crazy, you will not be admitted to the exclusive JCCC4 events.
+You’ll be given a (very spiffy) badge and lanyard that will identify you as a JCCC5 attendee, which will be required for admittance to the exclusive JCCC5 events.
+If you do not purchase your cruise directly through JoCo Cruise Crazy, before JCCC5 sails, you will not be admitted to the exclusive JCCC5 events.

-In addition to the Main Concerts, the wildly popular evening events will be back (the Moustache Formal, JoCo Live Band Karaoke, etc.) Expect other events throughout the week as well: meet-and-greets, Q&A sessions, etc.
+In addition to the Main Concerts, the wildly popular evening events will be back (Celebrity Artemis, the Moustache Formal, JoCo Live Band Karaoke, etc.) Expect other events throughout the week as well: meet-ups/drink-ups, Q&A sessions, etc.

-And of course the 24/7 game room—the cuddly, beating heart of JoCo Cruise Crazy–will be back in full force.
-Naturally, there will also be all sorts of opportunities to hang out and do stuff with your fellow Sea Monkeys, many of whom organize “Unofficial” events.
-We’ll also once again help facilitate organize “Unofficial” events, and will have a limited amount of event space we can offer to organizers.
+And of course the 24/7 game room—the cuddly, beating heart of JoCo Cruise Crazy—will be back in full force.
+Naturally, there will also be all sorts of opportunities to hang out and do stuff with your fellow Sea Monkeys, many of whom organize “Unofficial” events in what have been come to be known as the “Shadow Cruise.”
+We’ll also once again help facilitate Shadow Cruise events, and will have a limited amount of event space we can offer to organizers.
 We’ll have more info on how that process will work later in the year, once we’ve worked out our space requirements with RCI and the Independence of the Seas.

 But to find out what your fellow Sea Monkeys are already planning, or start a discussion about an event you’d like to hold, visit the Jonathan Coulton Forums to get in on the action.

-That possibility is getting closer, but not this year.
-(If and when we do charter a full ship, rest assured that we’ll plan it very carefully to make sure it’ll have the same JCCC spirit that we’ve all come to know and love) So once again there will be plenty of other folks on board who aren’t there for us.
+Maybe some day, but not this year.
+So once again there will be plenty of other folks on board who aren’t there for us.
 Therefore, please take it easy on the Promenade zombie hordes and the “very drunk Arrrrr’s” when traveling among the normals.

-Most certainly; although if you have ever attended a Jonathan Coulton show, a Paul and Storm show, or a w00tstock, you will know that there’s often some R-rated (and beyond) material; this event will be no different.
-All ages may attend the shows, but they will not necessarily be “family friendly,” so use your own judgment and parental standards.
+Most certainly; although if you have ever attended a Jonathan Coulton show, a Paul and Storm show, or a w00tstock, you will know that there’s often some R-rated (and beyond) material; JCCC5′s concerts will be no different.
+All ages may attend the shows, but they will not necessarily be “family friendly;” so use your own judgment and parental standards.